-The truth is that you’re probably donating more money to keeping your local bank alive than it deserves.
-For a long time, the banking world has been resting on its laurels.
-They’ve lost traction with today’s market and have fallen behind an evolving customer base.
+The truth is, you’re probably giving more money to keep your local bank alive than it deserves.
+The banking world has been resting on its laurels for a long time.
+They’ve lost touch with today’s marketplace and fallen behind an evolving customer base.